Inasmuch 40 bed Accredited Caring Centre with:

 What Items Should I Pack for Respite Care?

-There are a range of items you can bring with you when you access our Respite Care, these being:
+There are a range of items you can bring with you when you access our Respite Care, these include:

 - Comfortable clothes.
 Please ensure all your clothes have a name tag with your name on it.

 - Medications which are packed in a Webster pack so the staff can administer your medication if you are unable to do so.
 Alternatively you control your own medication regime if you are able to do so.

 - A medication chart signed sheet from your Pharmacist when your Webster pack is made up.

 - Bedside Table

 Alternatively you have the choice to bring these items from your home if you so choose.

 To ensure your room is comfortable and enjoyable you may also bring:

 - DVD Player